Chapter 1: Messages

 “Really, Lily.
 It’s my duty to put down any creature that dares bring disrespect to--”

 “Disrespect?!”
 Lily questioned.
 From her lab coat, she pulled out a magnifying glass, a pen, and a notepad.
 “Centaurea, you and I both know you have no respect for any species outside of our own.
-It matters to you not whether this body were being eaten by the hmyz or being treated with care by another ghoda, you would kill them all the same.
+It matters to you not whether this body was being eaten by the hmyz or being treated with care by another ghoda, you would kill them all the same.
 Now shew, I need to work.”
 She waved him away.
 “Get your soldiers out of here before you ruin the scene even more.”

 “Fine,” He huffed and kicked at the hmyz.
 “Damn bug--”